ed-quiroga-2103/CELabs/README.md

 }
 ```

-The codes for the user types are the following:
+The codes for the user types are shown in the the following table:
 | User Type | Code |
 | ----------- | ----------- |
 | Administrator | 1 |